sky-uk/sqlalchemy-drill/README.md

-# Apache Drill dialect for SQLAlchemy.
+# Apache Drill dialect for SQLAlchemy
----
 The primary purpose of this is to have a working dialect for Apache Drill that can be used with Superset

 https://github.com/airbnb/superset

-Obviously, a working, robust dialect for Drill serves other purposes as well, but most of the iterative planning for this REPO will be based on working with Caravel.
+Obviously, a working, robust dialect for Drill serves other purposes as well, but most of the iterative planning for this REPO will be based on working with Superset.
 Other changes will gladly be incorporated, as long as it doesn't hurt Superset integration.

 ## Current Status/Development Approach
 Currently we can connect to drill, and issue queries for basic visualizations and get results.
 We also ennumerate table columns for some times of tables.
 Here are things that are working as some larger issues to work out.
 (Individual issues are tracked under issues)